RajeevKL-DreamLane/chatty-devops-test/README.md

 - [] setup gunicorn and serve the application using gunicorn
 - [] setup supervisor to manage the gunicorn process
 - [] implement setup automation using ansible

+#### Note
+    - you can use any automation tool to setup the infra like ansible, jenkins, etc. or you can do it manually.
+    - you can use any guide or tutorial to setup the infra.
+    - you can use any gpt tool to generate the commands.